 What does Schiff Hardin look for in a law student candidate?

-In making hiring decisions, we give substantial weight to academics, including law school grades and other honors.
-We look for candidates who have a record of leadership and achievement in school, work, and extracurricular and community activities; strong analytical, interpersonal, and communication skills; the ability to work independently and on a team; and the drive to gain experience and succeed in a client service business.
-Learn more about who we are.
+We give substantial weight to academics, including law school grades and other honors.
+We look for candidates who have a record of leadership and achievement in school, work, and extracurricular and community activities; strong analytical, interpersonal, and communication skills; the ability to work both independently and on a team; and the drive to gain experience and succeed in a client service business.
+Learn more about who we are here.

 How do I apply?

 We interview 2L students through on-campus interviews at law schools and job fairs.
 We collect resumes at many additional law schools.
 For a list of those schools, please see above.

 We encourage you to send us your application materials if we don’t interview on campus or collect resumes at your law school but you are interested in spending your 2L summer at Schiff Hardin.